REVEALER: Reinforcement-Guided Visual Reasoning for Element-Level Text-Image Alignment Evaluation: Introduction

-Early text-image alignment evaluation methods~\cite{fid, clipscore, v3} rely on coarse-grained metrics that collapse rich semantic structures into single scalar scores.
-For instance, CLIPScore~\cite{clipscore} computes an overall cosine similarity in the CLIP embedding space, but it lacks interpretability and is often insensitive to fine-grained mismatches, such as object count, attributes, and spatial composition.
-To improve the interpretability of CLIPScore, VIEScore~\cite{vie} proposes leveraging multimodal large language models (MLLMs)~\cite{llava, qwenvl, instructblip} to generate natural language rationales alongside alignment scores.
-To facilitate fine-grained alignment evaluation, question-answering (QA)-based approaches~\cite{t2icombench, llmscore}, such as TIFA~\cite{tifa} and $\text{VQ}^2$~\cite{vq2}, employ off-the-shelf large language models (LLMs) to generate multiple verifiable questions from the input prompts, with each question targeting a distinct facet of alignment evaluation.
+Early text-image alignment evaluation methods ~\cite{fid, clipscore, v3} rely on coarse-grained metrics that collapse rich semantic structures into single scalar scores (e.g., CLIPScore ~\cite{clipscore}), but they lack interpretability and are often insensitive to fine-grained mismatches, such as object count, attributes, and spatial composition.
+To improve the interpretability of CLIPScore, VIEScore ~\cite{vie} proposes leveraging multimodal large language models (MLLMs) ~\cite{llava, qwenvl, instructblip} to generate natural language rationales alongside alignment scores.
+To facilitate fine-grained alignment evaluation, question-answering (QA)-based approaches ~\cite{t2icombench, llmscore}, such as TIFA~\cite{tifa} and $\text{VQ}^2$~\cite{vq2}, employ off-the-shelf large language models (LLMs) to generate multiple verifiable questions from the input prompts, with each question targeting a distinct facet of alignment evaluation.
 However, due to their reliance on predefined question templates, these methods often fail to generate questions that adequately assess the alignment of all elements in the prompt, especially in complex cases.
 Moreover, most MLLM-based QA alignment evaluation methods rely solely on prompt engineering without dedicated supervision, resulting in suboptimal evaluation performance.
-To address these issues, EvalAlign~\cite{supervisedfinetuningmultimodal} proposes a contrastive learning based supervised fine-tuning to improve the alignment score prediction performance.
-EvalMuse-40K~\cite{evalmuse} introduces a large-scale benchmark featuring element-level binary annotations (e.g., objects, attributes, locations), providing rich supervision for fine-grained alignment training and evaluation.
+To address these issues, EvalMuse-40K~\cite{evalmuse} introduces a large-scale benchmark featuring element-level binary annotations (e.g., objects, attributes, locations), providing rich supervision for fine-grained alignment training and evaluation.
 However, its annotations are often treated as classification tasks, lacking interpretable reasoning paths.
 Recently, UnifiedReward-R1~\cite{umcotrm} has explored reinforcement learning to enable chain-of-thought-style text-image alignment score prediction by incorporating rule-based reward signals.
 However, UnifiedReward-R1 only provides an overall alignment score for each evaluated dimension, and lacks the capability to explicitly determine whether specific objects or elements are correctly generated according to the input prompt.